huBioinfo/CytoCommunity/README.md

 The example input data to the unsupervised learning mode of CytoCommunity is a KNN graph based on mouse brain MERFISH data, including cell type labels, cell spatial coordinates, edge index, gragh index and node attributes files and an image name list.
 These files can be found in the folder "MERFISH_Brain_KNNgraph_Input".

-Run following steps in Windows Powershell or Linux Bash shell:
+Run the following steps in Windows Powershell or Linux Bash shell:

-#### 1. Use Step0 to construct KNN graghs and prepare data for the subsequent steps.
+#### 0. Use Step0 to construct KNN graghs and prepare data for the subsequent steps.

 ```bash
 conda activate CytoCommunity